Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 - We do not deliberately limit the players and plugins.
 Only limited by the server's hardware resources.
 - You can install plugins, restart the server, check the chat history in your iPhone.
 - Automatic backup every hour to keep the map and data safe.
-- Find issues, submit issues, solve issues by Issues Feature
+- Find issues, submit issues, solve issues by Issues Feature.

 Email: sky@itoytoy.com
 MineServer Team